 Configure Backup Location (Federated Mode)

 In Federated mode (also referred to as Managed Service Provider mode or Workload Identity mode), cloud credentials are not stored on the Portworx Backup server.
-Instead, Stork on each application cluster (also referred to as a shoot or standalone Kubernetes cluster) authenticates directly with the backup location using managed identity mechanisms, such as Azure Managed Identity.
-This enables a secretless architecture, where no cloud credentials are stored on the Portworx Backup server.
+Instead, Stork on each shoot cluster authenticates directly with the backup location using cloud-native Workload Identity mechanisms:

 Throughout this article, application cluster refers to the Kubernetes cluster that runs your workloads and Stork, and where backup operations are performed.
 In Gardener environments, an application cluster is also called a shoot cluster; a non-Gardener application cluster is sometimes called a standalone cluster.

-Supported backup location
+Supported backup locations

 Prerequisites